 Once the weather starts to warm up, Chicagoans love to celebrate!
 There are usually many festivals in June.
 Below we list the best ones.

-Greek Fest in Lincoln Park is in early June.
+Greek Fest in Lincoln Park is from June 3rd - 5th, 2022.
 There will be lots of food vendors to enjoy!

-Andersonville Midsommarfest in Andersonville.
+Midsommarfest takes place in Andersonville from June 10th - 12th, 2022.
 There will be vendors, food, and music!

 Before you head out to any of these festivals, make sure to check and see if they are still taking place.